A NSW Government website

 Round 3 application open and closing dates are available on the EV destination charging webpage.

-What can co-funding be used for?
+What can grant funding be used for?

 Can the co-funding go towards covering the cost of on-site batteries or renewable energy generation sources?

-Yes.
-Co-funding approved for each site can contribute to the purchase and installation costs for on-site batteries or renewable energy generation infrastructure.
+Yes, co-funding approved for each site can contribute to the purchase and installation costs for on-site batteries or renewable energy generation infrastructure.

 • show users the live availability status of public EV charging equipment